 The Importance Of Oral Cancer Screenings

 In 2015 there were 45,780 diagnoses for oral cancer.
-With an approximate 5-year survival rate of 57%, it’s never been more important than now to get consistently examined.
+With an approximate 5-year survival rate of 57%, it’s never been more important to get consistently examined for signs of cancer.

 During an oral cancer exam, you can expect the following:

-- Physical Exam: Dr. Diane W. Sherman will press against the skin and tissues around your neck and cheeks.
+- Physical Exam: Our Encinitas dentist will press against the skin and tissues around your neck and cheeks.
 She’ll also examine the inside of your mouth to look for red or white lesions, sores and other discolorations in your tissues.
 If something unusual is found, we’ll take a sample for a biopsy.
 If the results are positive for oral cancer, the next step will be to discuss treatments.

 - Specialized Light: One of the best ways to detect oral cancer is to use a specialized black light on the tissues.
 The light changes depending on if it falls on healthy tissues or cancerous tissues, making it more obvious to find problem areas.